 The many different makes and models of nailers can be an awesome addition to your power tool arsenal for easy, efficient nail driving purposes.
-When on the hunt for a nailer, you may have discovered there are quite a few choices from which to choose from.
+When on the hunt for a nailer, you may have discovered there are quite a few choices from which to choose.
 It can be easy to become overwhelmed with all that is offered, and difficult to narrow down which is best for you.

 If the question of the differences between a nail gun vs a brad nailer is something you have wondered about, I’ve broken down the two below for a quick reference for comparison purposes.

 Nail guns, otherwise known as nailers, use an air pressurized or electric driving force for power.
 They are available in many different models specific to the types of jobs you have in mind.
 Electric nail guns use a rechargeable, lithium-ion battery or a power cord and use the force provided by a piston to drive the nail.
 Pneumatic nailers use pressurized force from an air compressor to drive a piston and reset the next nail.